 · Nonetheless, the system has improved, and the fund manager was praised.

-· Clients were highly sceptical of detox in general hospitals, particularly with an absence of discharge care plans
+· Clients were highly sceptical of substance misuse detox in general hospitals, particularly with an absence of discharge care plans

 · Staff expressed considerable dissatisfaction with detox in A&E in a crisis, or in the few mental health beds, seeing prejudice against substance misusers (especially drugs).